caseyhadden/caseyhadden.github.io/source/eternal/index.markdown

 DISCLAIMERS:

-1. Tier lists are a place to start, not "The Law."
+1. Tier lists are a place to start, not an all encompassing set of rules.
 2. Draft and sealed are different formats and card values will sometimes be different between the two.
 I think the draft tier list gets you 'in the ballpark' with human intelligence required from there.
 3. Context is vital.
-A card like Slushdumper might have a reasonable rating, but is dependent on other yetis in your deck.
-Similarly, a card like Silverwing Familiar will benefit greatly from being able to get pumped past its 1/1 starting stats.
-Keep these type of contextual values in mind when building your deck.
+Cards might have a reasonable rating, but be dependent on your deck.
+For example, being able to pump a Silverwing Familiar past its starting 1/1 stats or having additional yetis for a Slushdumper are highly important to the card's overall value.
+In draft, you can adjust your valuation criteria for these types of synergies.
+However, in sealed you only have whatever is in your packs.
+Keep these type of contextual situations in mind when building your deck.
 4. Sealed adds an extra dimension with new packs each week.
 For the best result, it is likely a good option to completely re-evaluate your pool from scratch each week vs. assuming you should just build onto what you